 This article was written by Shawn Vacek, Remodelers of Houston and published in the December 8th, 2019 edition of the Houston Chronicle.
-You can also read this on the Houston Chronicle online.

 A home addition can be a very valuable remodeling project for your home.
 If you have a one or one and a half story home and you need extra space it may be worth considering building up rather than out.